sussyahhblud/TheUniverseNetwork/replit.md

 The Universe Network is a gaming portal featuring multiple browser games.
 It's a static website with a black theme, clean navigation, and a smart download system for game assets.

 ## Recent Updates
-- **October 23, 2025**: Project successfully imported to Replit environment
+- **October 24, 2025**: Fresh GitHub import successfully set up in Replit environment
   - Python 3.11 installed and configured
   - Server workflow configured to run on port 5000 with webview output
   - Deployment configured for autoscale with python3 server.py command